Last updated on: 12/7/2020 | Author: ProCon.org

 The origin of American standardized tests are those created by psychologist Carl Brigham, PhD, for the Army during World War I, which was later adapted to become the SAT.
 The Army tests were created specifically to segregate soldiers by race, because at the time science inaccurately linked intelligence and race.
 [74]

 Journalist and teacher Carly Berwick explains, “All students do not do equally well on multiple choice tests, however.
-Girls tend to do less well than boys and perform better on questions with open-ended answers, according to a 2018 study by Stanford University’s Sean Reardon, which found that test format alone accounts for 25 percent of the gender difference in performance in both reading and math.
+Girls tend to do less well than boys and [girls] perform better on questions with open-ended answers, according to a [Stanford University] study, …which found that test format alone accounts for 25 percent of the gender difference in performance in both reading and math.
 Researchers hypothesize that one explanation for the gender difference on high-stakes tests is risk aversion, meaning girls tend to guess less.”
 [68]

 Read More